 Workplace Accommodations for Autism

-Our evaluations can help clients get workplace accommodations for autism, which helps create an inclusive environment that supports the strengths of autistic employees while mitigating potential challenges.
+Our adult autism testing can help clients get workplace accommodations, which helps create an inclusive environment that supports the strengths of autistic employees while mitigating potential challenges.
 Workplace accommodations for autism may vary depending on the individual’s needs, job role, and workplace culture.
 Here are some common accommodations that we might recommend based on the results of testing:

 1. Communication Adjustments